Day 4: 25 Insights in 25 Days Holiday Marathon

 So what do you do with two different exposures in a single R3D file?

-While there are couple different approaches, the basic idea is that you’re blending the A & X tracks or streams together – either overall or selectively via keying/windowing.
+While there are couple of different approaches, the basic idea is that you’re blending the A & X tracks or streams together – either overall or selectively via keying/windowing.

 In the overall approach, you can achieve a blend through the camera raw controls for a RED clip and by using the Blend Type pulldown.
 The Blend Type pulldown lets you either use a simple average of the two clips or the RED proprietary blend called Magic Motion that has the additional benefit of blending motion (a great way of controlling motion blur).
 Once you’ve chosen a blend method, you can control the blend with the Blend Bias control.

 For more control of an overall blend, you can also incorporate the X track/stream into a node tree by using a Layer Mixer node and some repatching of nodes/inputs.

 If you want to be more selective with a blend between exposures no problem, using windows or qualifiers you can easily blend to clips more selectively.

 Even though a DP might shoot a scene with HDRx enabled, you’re of course under no requirement to use it.
 Often I’ll grade the A track and if everything looks good I’ll ignore the X track altogether.
 In addition, I often try traditional highlight recovery tricks before moving on to the X track blend.
 DPs shooting RED often enable HDRx as an insurance policy!

 Don’t get me wrong, it’s not that I don’t like HDRx, but depending on the subject material and with DPs who took it to the extreme – with 6 stops it can be hard(ish) to get good blends and on shots where you’re doing a lot of secondary work with HSL keys and windows, it can be a little tricky to make sure corrections are invisible and to stay organized.